gmile/gmile.github.io/2016-02-19-rails-state-of-mind-pt1.md

 There was a lot of cognitive load already, so I finally settled with using the gem.
 Maybe this is how real world web development is done these days: you have a framework, you have gems/plugins, you combine them and there you go, you’ve built an app!

 I clearly remember there was something irrational about this process of learning.
-It felt like if I’m a superhero from a movie.
-I was generating the code via scaffolding, and was throwing in gems whenever I wanted functionality like tags or a tree of categories.
+I felt like I was a superhero from a movie.
+I would use a code generator to quickly get scaffolding for a new feature/piece of functionality, and would throw in gems whenever I wanted functionality like tags or a tree of categories.
 It seemed like I was getting all this for free.

 I wondered: wasn’t there some catch here?
 Shouldn’t I be paying some price for all I’ve got so easily?
 I didn’t know what to think and just took things for granted.

 ---

 It was February 2010.
 I was hired as a web developer to work on a Rails project.
 After two weeks for sitting on a bench and trying to work on some random weird stuff, I was finally assigned a real project.
 My first task was to finish implementation of authentication system.
-The was some related authentication code checked in the SVN.
+Thre was some related authentication code checked in the SVN.
 Apparently someone before me tried to do this, but ultimately failed.
 It all boiled down to this: add authlogic gem and make a successful login.

 I had to work in Ubuntu, but I didn’t even know what a home folder was, where exactly my files are, and how do I list the contents of directory.
 Ubuntu terminal scared the shit out of me.
 To make matters worse: I was running Ubuntu in a Virtual Machine.
 On a very slow laptop my parents bought me in 2007.
 It was really shitty day.